unraveldata-org/unravel-terraform-scripts/bigquery/README.md

 **key_based_auth_model** (Required)(bool) : Set this variable as `true`

-### Configuring for Multi Key based authentication.
+### Creating resources for Multi Key based authentication.
 Following variables should be updated.

 **monitoring_project_ids** (Required)(list): Here, you must provide a list of GCP Project IDs where BigQuery Jobs are running and need monitoring.
 Ensure that all relevant projects are included in this list.